dcos/dcos/docs/windows.md

 ### Deploying DCOS

-Deployment of the Windows bootstrap node works in a similar way to that of Linux.
+Deployment of the Windows bootstrap node works in a similar way to that of Linux, except instead of downloading a script with the bootstrap embedded in the script we have an archive with a docker image and a file in it.
 The following powershell code is an example of how to download and run the bootstrap script:

 ```powershell.exe
     # Create a directory to download and run the bootstrap configuration from